 Lake George Campsites is close to a variety of kid-friendly attractions.
-In addition to the Great Escape and Fun Spot, families love to check out Lake George Expedition Park, Pirate’s Cove Mini Golf, Adventure Family Fun Center, the Lake George Steamboat Company, Fort William Henry Museum, and the House of Frankenstein Wax Museum.
+In addition to the Great Escape and Fun Spot, families love to check out Lake George Expedition Park, Pirate’s Cove Mini Golf, Adventure Family Fun Center, the Lake George Steamboat Company, and Fort William Henry Museum.

 CREATE YOUR OWN OUTDOOR ADVENTURE

 When you’re ready to switch up your vacation vibe from lounging by the pool and cozying around a campfire, check out more outdoor fun close by.

 Adventure enthusiasts will love parasailing over Lake George with Parasailing Adventures, or scaling tall trees and obstacles at Adirondack Adventure Center in Lake Luzerne, or Adirondack Extreme in Bolton Landing.
 Adirondack Adventure Center also offers whitewater rafting and lazy river tubing, as does Sacandaga Outdoor Center in Hadley.

 As a southern Adirondack campground, Lake George Campsites serves as the perfect home base for a variety of hiking adventures from tall mountains to family-friendly trails.

 Lake George Campsites is a mere 15 minutes from Prospect Mountain, which also has a highway you can drive up.
 Shelving Rock Falls and Sleeping Beauty Mountain, both on the eastern side of the lake about 40 minutes from Lake George, are popular with area hikers; Shelving Rock Falls is considered a fairly easy, kid-friendly hiking trail.
 These are just a few suggestions – there are a ton of hiking opportunities in the area!